LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

    (objectClass=*)

-This is actually a special case of the exists filter.
+This is actually a special case of the "exists" filter.
 This filter returns any entries which have a defined objectClass.
 Similarly, all entries which have a full name attribute "cn" could be found with this filter: